datahub-project/datahub/docs/how/updating-datahub.md

    ```

   The config `include_workspace_name_in_dataset_urn` is default to `false` for backward compatiblity, However, we recommend enabling this flag after performing the necessary cleanup.
   If stateful ingestion is enabled, running ingestion with the latest CLI version will handle the cleanup automatically.
-Otherwise, we recommend soft deleting all databricks data via the DataHub CLI:
+Otherwise, we recommend soft deleting all powerbi data via the DataHub CLI:
-     `datahub delete --platform databricks --soft` and then re-ingest with the latest CLI version, ensuring the `include_workspace_name_in_dataset_urn` configuration is set to true.
+     `datahub delete --platform powerbi --soft` and then re-ingest with the latest CLI version, ensuring the `include_workspace_name_in_dataset_urn` configuration is set to true.

 ### Breaking Changes